jamesrp/notes/varian-intermediate-micro.md

 * marginal utility := dU/dx_i. can calculate MRS (see ch3) with this, via dx_i  dx_j = (dU/dx_i) / (dU / dx_j).
 * example: for w = walking time to bus or car in minutes, t = trip time in minutes, c = trip cost in dollars.
 U(w,t,c) = -.147w - .0411t - 2.24c predicts 93% of bus vs car choices! this is amazing. from the [lecture](http://www.nobelprize.org/nobel_prizes/economic-sciences/laureates/2000/mcfadden-lecture.pdf) it looks like this may be a simplification of the actual work.

+## ch5 - choice
+* Given budget constraint and utility function (or indifference curves) we can find the utility-maximizing bundle of goods
+* Conversely, given observed behavior at different income levels and prices, we can estimate utility function.
+  * I wonder if we can do this at all in software products, e.g. trading off page load time (or data use) and page functionality.
+Seems tough since we don't have prices, but may be able to do something here.
+* At a fixed market price, the price ratio between two goods will be equal to the marginal rate of substitution: for everyone!
+Because if it weren't for someone, they should alter their purchases until it is.
+This is an optimality condition assuming everyone pays the same prices for goods.
+* For a given consumer, an income tax is always higher utility (for a given revenue extracted) than a consumption tax on a good.
+But, different consumers might have different utility functions, so a given income tax might not leave everyone better off uniformly.
+Haven't worked through this but it seems it might be interesting in the case of multiple utility functions.